House Republicans struggle to craft health care plan as tax credit deadline approaches

 "So that's going to be our best product we can put together," he said last week.

-Fitzpatrick is also considering trying to force a vote on his bill by introducing a discharge petition — an increasingly common tactic used by rank-and-file members to bypass House leadership and put a measure on the floor if it can get a majority support.
-But that route would be a last-ditch option, Fitzpatrick said, and would likely need the backing of most Democrats.
+Fitzpatrick is trying force a vote on his bill by introducing a discharge petition — an increasingly common tactic used by rank-and-file members to bypass House leadership and put a measure on the floor if it can get a majority support.
+But that route likely needs the backing of most Democrats.